hpe-storage/container-storage-provider/spec.md

  * Definitions coming soon

-### `/containers/v1/volume_group_snapshots`
+### `/containers/v1/snapshot_groups`
-This endpoint is used to manage the creation and deletion of volume group snapshots that are used for container environments.
+This endpoint is used to manage the creation and deletion of snapshot groups that are used for container environments.
 The following methods will be supported against this endpoint.

  * Definitions coming soon